houseos/SCP/README.md

 ## 3. Discovery of devices

-The Android app acts as a control device and is capable of discovering devices in the local subnet network range.
+The SCP Client acts as a managing device and is capable of discovering devices in the local subnet network range.

-To do this the app connects to the secure-control-discover-hello ressource of each IP addresses of the configured IP address range.
+To do this the client connects to the secure-control-discover-hello ressource of each IP addresses of the configured IP address range.

-The app stores the IP addresses of all devices which respond with a HTTP response 200 OK with information in the body.
+The client stores the IP addresses of all devices which respond with a HTTP response 200 OK with information in the body.

 ```puml